 Physical Allocated Gold will be provided by a Gold dealer.
 This can be in sizes from 1 gram up to 1 kilogram, the price will be based on the spot price but will include costs for production, shipping, insurance and a profit margin.
 Depending on the size of the order margins can vary from 50% for a single gram down to less than 2% for a larger order.

 Paper Gold, mining stocks and ETF’s can be bought through a broker or trader and there are literally 1000’s to choose from.
 To reduce margins you can trade yourself, though I would recommend that you get sufficient training before undertaking this venture.
 Again there are 100’s of courses out there on options, stocks and puts, all with their own patented money making methods.

 Physical Unallocated Gold can be bought online, there are a few companies out there doing this.
 Consideration should be given to the margins for both buying and selling and if there are any joining or subscription fees.
-Unallocated Gold Bullion companies only deal in 400 oz bars so if you wish to take delivery of your bar you will need around £375,000 for one.
+Unallocated Gold Bullion companies only deal in 400 oz bars so if you wish to take delivery of your bar you will need around hundreds of thousands for one bar.